Yokani/DofusHeroes/README.md

 # HowTo:

+The following picture are a bit outdated regarding visuals, but they still give hints on how to use the tool correctly, hence i will leave them like that for now.

 General Information:

 The settings are saved on correct termination (e.g. by pressing the "X" in the window).
 If you kill it, it won't save!